© David Begley 2021

 After drawing we went out to the garden and learned about soil.
 Sharing a large bowl of earth, the children cleared it of stones and weed roots, then crumbled it ready for seed potatoes.
 With a sieve they added Blackwater sand.
-Within the sand were small finds - coins, stones, shells, ceramic.
-The children really enjoyed this exercise and worked well in pairs.
-They poured their mixed sandy soil over horse manure in potato trenches and planted their first early seed potatoes.
+The children poured their mixed sandy soil over horse manure in potato trenches and planted their first early seed potatoes.

 As well as spuds, the children sowed lettuce, radish, calendula, coriander, spinach, cornflower and cosmos in recycled packaging and used lolly pop sticks to label.
 Last week’s onion sets have begun to sprout.

 To sow, plant, grow and tend to a garden measuring 5 x 8.1 metres I needed more than a one hour workshop per week.
 Manure needed turning to air it and a wattle fence wouldn’t weave itself.
-I stayed after school and turned the dung.
-Returned home and plundered our neighbouring swamp for alder poles and on Saturday began to weave the wattle fence.
+I stayed after school and turned the dung then returned home and plundered our neighbouring swamp for alder poles.
+On Saturday I began to weave the wattle fence.

 The first corner of our plot is beginning to take shape, I used wool as a border mulch and added bark but it’s expensive so I’ll need to find another method.